cocoon2wong/Project-Jocker/README.md

   Customized model name.
   The default value is `'model'`.
 - `--model`, type=`str`, argtype=`STATIC`.
-  Model type used to train or test.
+  The model type used to train or test.
   The default value is `'none'`.
 - `--obs_frames`, type=`int`, argtype=`STATIC`.
   Observation frames for prediction.